 This next segment (it starts with highlights and then goes into detail) adds basic information on financial accounts like commercial credit cards and leases, showing status; open and closed dates; original and current credit limits; balance; overdue amount (if any); and your company’s 24-month history.

-The details subsection expands on the highlights section by incorporating facts such as the payment amount and frequency, and whether a debt is secured (secured vs. unsecured credit matters a good deal in the event of a bankruptcy, as secured creditors get a favorable place in line for limited assets).
+The details subsection expands on the highlights section by incorporating facts such as the payment amount and frequency.
+And it also includes whether a debt is secured.
+Secured vs. unsecured debt matters a good deal in the event of a bankruptcy.
+This is because secured creditors get a favorable place in line for limited assets.